K-12 Field Trips

 Max Capacity: 200 students per day

 Time: We suggest allotting 2.5 hours to fully engage in the scheduled tour experience.
 Please arrive 15 minutes before your scheduled tour time.
-Our museum is open until 4 pm and you may take part in self-guided exploration or pioneer games at no additional charge.
+Our museum is open until 4 pm and you may take part in self-guided exploration or independent pioneer games at no additional charge.
 Please see fees below if scheduling a second tour option.

 Fee: $6 per student for the first program; $3 additional per student for a second program.
 Teachers and aids admitted at no charge.
 One free chaperone is allowed for every 10 students.
 Additional chaperones are $6 each.